Could You Have A Histamine Intolerance? Your Go-To Guide To Symptoms, Causes + Natural Treatments

 Take our inflammation quiz

-An elimination diet is the gold standard for uncovering foods that trigger inflammation for you.
+An elimination diet is the gold standard for uncovering foods that trigger inflammation and histamine intolerance for you.
 The elimination diet I cover in my mindbodygreen video course is low-histamine-friendly.
 I’ll walk you through how to reintroduce foods after a period of elimination time to find out which ones are causing you problems.

 Bacterial growth in foods left unrefrigerated can increase histamine and possibly cause a histamine reaction.
-Eat fresh foods and freeze leftover immediately in single-serve portions to avoid triggering histamine intolerance.
+Eat fresh foods and freeze leftovers immediately in single-serve portions to avoid triggering histamine intolerance.

 For a low-histamine diet, (3) focus on these foods: